-Penciller: Ivan Reis
+Penciller:: Ivan Reis

-Inkers: Oclaire Albert and Julio Ferreira
+Inkers:: Oclaire Albert and Julio Ferreira

-Standard Cover (on the left)
+Standard Cover: (on the left)

 Front and centre is, of course, Green Lantern Hal Jordan.
-Behind him, from left to right, are the Black Lanterns forms of Firestorm; GL Ke’Haan; Black Hand clutching the skull of Batman; another unknown between Black Hand’s left hand and Jordan’s head; an unknown (possibly Aquagirl?) over the shoulder of Aquaman; Martian Manhunter above him; and Earth-Two Superman.
+Behind him, from left to right, are the Black Lanterns forms of Firestorm; GL Ke’Haan; Black Hand clutching the skull of Batman; an unknown between Black Hand’s left hand and Jordan’s head; an unknown (possibly Aquagirl?) over the shoulder of Aquaman; Martian Manhunter above him; and Earth-Two Superman.

 The Black Lantern Aquaman riding a giant sea-horse.

-Page 1 – Panels 1 to 4 The Stonechat Museum shows the aftermath of the battle between the Black Lanterns and Hawkman and Hawkgirl as seen at the end of last issue.
+Page 1 – Panels 1 to 4: The Stonechat Museum shows the aftermath of the battle between the Black Lanterns and Hawkman and Hawkgirl as seen at the end of last issue.
 On the desk a delightfully old fashioned phone is ringing.

-Page 1 – Panel 5 The Atom stands at the end of the ringing phone line waiting for Carter – Hawkman – Hall to pick up the phone.
+Page 1 – Panel 5: The Atom stands at the end of the ringing phone line waiting for Carter – Hawkman – Hall to pick up the phone.
 The photo on top of the pile behind him shows his ex-wife Jean Loring; the one beneath it looks like the outfit he wore during the Sword of The Atom miniseries.

-Page 2 – Panel 1 Carter picks up and refers to his old friend by his real name, Ray Palmer.
+Page 2 – Panel 1: Carter picks up and refers to his old friend by his real name, Ray Palmer.

-Page 2 – Panels 2 & 3 Ray mentions Carter hanging up; he did this only a few minutes before after arguing with Ray over the latter’s intention to visit Jean Loring’s grave.
+Page 2 – Panels 2 & 3: Ray mentions Carter hanging up; he did this only a few minutes before after arguing with Ray over the latter’s intention to visit Jean Loring’s grave.

-Page 2 – Panel 4 Following the Black Lantern attack, it’s obvious Hawkman isn’t looking his best.
+Page 2 – Panel 4: Following the Black Lantern attack, it’s obvious Hawkman isn’t looking his best.

-Page 3 – Panel 2 Commissioner Jim Gordon and his daughter Barbara, better known to the heroes of the DCU as Oracle.
+Page 3 – Panel 2: Commissioner Jim Gordon and his daughter Barbara, better known to the heroes of the DCU as Oracle.

-Page 3 – Panel 3 A bit of irony here as Gordon talks about Batgirl disappearing, not realising that Batgirl was Barbara Gordon.
+Page 3 – Panel 3: A bit of irony here as Gordon talks about Batgirl disappearing, not realising that Batgirl was Barbara Gordon.

-Page 4 The man landing on the Bat Signal is Green Lantern Hal Jordan, fresh from the battle with the Martian Manhunter shown in Green Lantern # 44.
+Page 4: The man landing on the Bat Signal is Green Lantern Hal Jordan, fresh from the battle with the Martian Manhunter shown in Green Lantern # 44.

-Page 5 – Panel 1 Stepping out of the ocean are Tempest and Mera.
+Page 5 – Panel 1: Stepping out of the ocean are Tempest and Mera.
 Tempest, or Garth as he’s referred to here, was once the teen sidekick of Aquaman while Mera was Aquaman’s wife.

-Page 5 – Panel 2 Their conversation follows that of the previous issue when Tempest requested Aquaman’s remains, currently buried on land, be returned to Atlantis.
+Page 5 – Panel 2: Their conversation follows that of the previous issue when Tempest requested Aquaman’s remains, currently buried on land, be returned to Atlantis.
 Behind them are a selection of Atlanteans.

-Page 5 – Panel 4 Mera, Tempest and the Atlanteans discover the empty grave of Aquaman but despite Mera’s guesses, it wasn’t an enemy of Aquaman that’s done this . . .
+Page 5 – Panel 4: Mera, Tempest and the Atlanteans discover the empty grave of Aquaman but despite Mera’s guesses, it wasn’t an enemy of Aquaman that’s done this . . .

-Page 6 – Panel 1 . . . it was Aquaman himself, now a member of the Black Lantern Corps.
+Page 6 – Panel 1: . . . it was Aquaman himself, now a member of the Black Lantern Corps.

-Page 6 – Panel 2 As shown last issue and in Green Lantern #44, the Black Lanterns see things in terms of the emotional colour spectrum.
+Page 6 – Panel 2: As shown last issue and in Green Lantern #44, the Black Lanterns see things in terms of the emotional colour spectrum.
 As the Atlanteans are overcome with terror and as he thrusts his hand into the chest of one of them, Aquaman sees them highlighted in yellow.

-Page 6 – Panel 3 Clutching the heart of the Atlantean soldier, Aquaman’s black power ring registers an increase in power.
+Page 6 – Panel 3: Clutching the heart of the Atlantean soldier, Aquaman’s black power ring registers an increase in power.

-Page 7 – Panel 1 As the Black Lantern oath rings around him, Deadman lays above his grave in Gotham City trying desperately to prevent his body’s resurrection.
+Page 7 – Panel 1: As the Black Lantern oath rings around him, Deadman lays above his grave in Gotham City trying desperately to prevent his body’s resurrection.

 Page 7 – Panel 2 The large circular panel has several scenes.
 Working clockwise from Deadman’s gravestone (excellent epitaph by the way!) we have Firestorm; Black Hand with Batman’s skull (note the ghostly outline of the cowl over it); several Flash villains – from left to right are The Top; Mirror Master; Captain Boomerang; Golden Glider; and Rainbow Raider; the Phantom Stranger (who’s also looking over this panel on the left) and the Spectre at the graves of Jade and The Atom; several Black Lanterns converging on the JSA headquarters – from left to right are The Atom himself; Phantom Lady; Black Condor; the Human Bomb; and Sandman; next we have Earth-Two Superman standing above a grave; and lastly is the tombstone of Terra.